X-Niter/DeepMobLearning-Extended/README.md

 - Tinker's Construct

+## Support the project
+Supporting the project in a number of ways is very much appreciated, but please highly consider supporting the two OG authors before me and sending them some big love too, they deserve just as much credit if not way more!!
+I mean that!

 ## ⚠️User Notice⚠️
 [Deep Mob Learning](https://github.com/xt9/DeepMobLearning) is not my work and not my software alike.
-[IterationFunk](https://github.com/xt9)"xt9" is the original developer and in such, if at any chance that the chief finds this extension of his work "Out of hand" or "Unliking to his work" in any form.
+[IterationFunk "xt9"](https://github.com/xt9) is the original developer and as such, if at any chance that the chief finds this extension of his work "Out of hand" or "Unliking to his work" in any form.
-I will respectfully pull this project down.
+**I WILL** respectfully pull this project down.

+[DML Grindefest Edition](https://github.com/Ethryan/DeepMobLearning) by [Ethryan](https://github.com/Ethryan) is also included in this project to which adds more tiers, thank you Ethryan for this amazing addition, I've continued Ethryan's work into the DML Bloodmagic addon, and I will also remain in complience with any restrictions they may add regarding the use of there work!

 This Notice has included credits to whome it concerns and will remain under MIT license unless prompted otherwise by [IterationFunk](https://github.com/xt9).

 You are free to continue to use this mod so long as you understand this notice and respect that.
-If this means nothing to you at all, then you can just ignore this to be fully honest.
+If this means nothing to you at all (because you just want to play the mod), then you can just ignore this to be fully honest.